Chidambaram violated bail conditions: Javadekar

 Javadekar said that the claim of Chidambaram, who was released on bail on Wednesday after spending 106 days in jail, amounted to "self- certification".

 The Supreme Court had asked the Congress leader not to speak about the case against him while ordering his release on bail.
-What he said is in violation of this condition, the BJP leader said.
+What he said is in violation of this condition, Javadekar said.

+Earlier in the day, Chidambaram said,''I am glad to speak to you exactly 106 days after I last spoke to you.''